 Raleigh Summer Youth Employment

-The Raleigh Summer Youth Employment Program helps teens ages 15-18 to develop their skills and prepare for future employment by spending the summer working for the City of Raleigh.
+The Raleigh Summer Youth Employment Program helps teens between the ages of 15 and 18 to develop their skills and prepare for future employment by spending the summer working for the City of Raleigh.

-The Raleigh Summer Youth Employment Program provide job opportunities to teens ages 15-18 who live within the Raleigh city limits.
-Those selected will work 20 to 30 hours a week as office staff, light laborers, staff assistants, and recreation counselors.
-The program runs from June through August and pay is $7.25 an hour.
+The Raleigh Summer Youth Employment Program provides job opportunities to teens ages between the ages of 15 and 18 who live within the Raleigh city limits.
+Those selected will work 20 to 30 hours a week as office staff, light laborers, and recreation support staff.
+The program runs from June through August and pay is $8.25 per hour.

-To be eligible, a teen must live within the city limits of Raleigh and be at least 15 and no older than 18 as of May 31, 2016.
-To prove age and residency, applicants must submit a clear photocopy of a North Carolina driver’s license, learner’s permit or NC state identification card.
-(Copiers will not be available at the interview sites.)
+To be eligible, a teen must live within the City limits of Raleigh and be at least 15 and no older than 18 as of May 31, 2019.
+To prove age and residency, applicants must submit a clear photocopy of a North Carolina driver’s license, learner’s permit or North Carolina state identification card (copiers will NOT be available at the interview sites).
 Documentation must be provided at the time of interview.
 School identification cards will NOT be accepted.
 The correct online application must be completed and submitted before an eligible applicant can be interviewed.

 Types of Jobs

-Junior counselors interact with the campers and assist senior counselors with games, crafts and other camp activities.
+Junior counselors interact with the campers and assist senior counselors with games, crafts, and other camp activities.
+Staff assistants provide support to recreation office and community center staff.
 Activities are held indoors and outdoors.

 - North Carolina driver's license

 - North Carolina state issued identification card